-- 5.138 In this section we consider the following: - Changes in areas and populations of biodiversity importance - The number of planning permissions granted contrary to the advice of the Environment Agency on either flood defence grounds or water quality - Remediation works undertaken to improve capacity of River Severn floodplain - Renewable energy capacity installed by type - Household waste recycled in monitoring period - Household and commercial waste to landfill - Commercial waste recycled in monitoring period - Contributions towards the Gloucestershire Biodiversity Action Plan - The number of new Local Nature Reserves created - The number of Tree Preservation Orders created - 5.139 In due course, the impact of the LDF polices will be assessed once they are submitted and adopted. - 5.140 The results for the period 2005/2006 are summarised in the table below.
+- 5.134 In this section we consider the following: - Changes in areas and populations of biodiversity importance - The number of planning permissions granted contrary to the advice of the Environment Agency on either flood defence grounds or water quality - Remediation works undertaken to improve capacity of River Severn floodplain - Renewable energy capacity installed by type - Household waste recycled in monitoring period - Household and commercial waste to landfill - Commercial waste recycled in monitoring period - Contributions towards the Gloucestershire Biodiversity Action Plan - The number of new Local Nature Reserves created - The number of Tree Preservation Orders created - 5.135 In due course, the impact of the LDF polices will be assessed once they are submitted and adopted. - 5.136 The results for the period 2006/2007 are summarised in the table below.
 Commentary on the main findings is provided below the table.

-Table 7 - Natural Environment Core and Local Indicators
+Table 8 - Natural Environment Core and Local Indicators

-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified 8 Changes in areas and populations of biodiversity importance including: Change in priority habitats and species (by type) Core N/a Data Gap Method for monitoring this indicator needs to be Change in areas designated for their intrinsic environmental value including sites of Core N/a Data Gap developed countywide international, national, regional, sub - regional or local significance.
-7 Number of planning permissions granted contrary to the advice of the Environment Agency on either flood defence grounds or water quality.
-Core 0 7 objections were raised and these were all able to be resolved before determining the applications.
-EA publish objections made but do not state whether issues were resolved before determination of the applications.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified 7 Changes in areas and populations of biodiversity importance including: Change in priority habitats and species (by type) Core N/a Data Gap Method for monitoring this indicator needs to be Change in areas designated for their intrinsic environmental value including sites of international, national, regional, sub - regional or local significance.
+Core Maintain and where possible enhance the two SSSI's within the City, Hucclecote Hay Meadows and Robinswood Hill Quarry No change to these areas in the monitoring year developed countywide 8 Number of planning permissions granted contrary to the advice of the Environment Agency on either flood defence grounds or water quality.
+Core 0 7 objections were raised to planning applications of these; 3 were withdrawn 2 were refused 1 was resolved 1 remains outstanding EA publish objections made but do not state whether issues were resolved before determination of the applications.

-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified Contributions towards actions and targets for 4 habitats and 5 species in the Gloucestershire Biodiversity Action Plan.
-Local Increase quantity and improve condition of existing habitat Installation of 2 otter holts Population of water voles introduced & habitat managed for species 1K species rich hedgerow planted 2K species rich hedgerow managed 3K cereal field margins created 7.5Ha of lowland wet grassland formed Lack of resources within BAP partnership to address data collection and monitoring.
-Annual risk of losing funding for Severnside Biodiversity Project Officer.

-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified New Local Nature Reserves Local N/a Green Farm, Quedgeley New local community orchard in urban area with 2 ponds.
-Good mix of habitats and biodiversity on site with green linkages to other habitats including Gloucester-Sharpness canal.
-Number of Tree Preservation Orders Created Local N/a 10 TPO's made in monitoring period 2 on allocated housing sites and 8 owing to other needs 50% decrease on previous monitoring period.
-Remediation works undertaken to improve capacity of River Severn floodplain Local N/a Works undertaken by Environment Agency to improve flood flow on Alney Island.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified Contributions toward actions and targets for 4 habitats and 5 species in the Gloucestershire Biodiversity Action Plan.
+Local Increase quantity and improve condition of existing habitat 1km new species rich hedgerow planted Standing open water - 1 new pond created of 0.1ha.
+Lack of resources within BAP partnership to address data collection and monitoring.
+Annual risk of losing funding for Severnside Biodiversity 1 new scrape created 0.2ha Project Officer.
+Number of Tree Preservation Orders Created Local N/a 12 TPO's made in monitoring period 11 made owing to new development and 1 This is an increase on the 10 new orders made in the last monitoring period. for other purposes.
+Remediation works undertaken to improve capacity of River Severn floodplain Local N/a Further works undertaken by Environment Agency to improve flood flow on Alney Island.
 Environment Agency continually seeking opportunities to improve flood flow in floodplain through the development process.